How to Determine The Price For Your Business/Service:

 Hello, my name is Jesus Vargas, and I am the founder of LowCode Agency.
 We are a unique app building agency using no/low code tools to develop apps faster and at a fraction of the price of “traditional” apps.

-Marvin Collins Hosea from Nairobi, Nairobi, Kenya started Apps:Lab over 4 years ago, a freelance app development business.
+Marvin Collins Hosea (from Nairobi, Nairobi Province, Kenya) started Apps:Lab over 5 years ago.

 My name is Marvin Hosea, I have been developing software for more than five years now and I am the founder and lead at Apps: Lab KE.
 We are a team of expert software developers, data analysts, and designers specializing in problem-solving using technology and data for businesses and communities.